glueops-rip/docs/quickstarts/hello-world.md

     syncOptions:
     - CreateNamespace=true
 ```

-The one change you will need to make is updating: `REPLACE_THIS_VALUE` to use your `apps` cluster domain.
-For this example, we will assume "apps.nonprod.antoniostacos.glueopshosted.com" So change the value to something like: `hello-world.apps.nonprod.antoniostacos.glueopshosted.com` and then save the file and check it into the repository.
-Within seconds you should see the app running at: https://hello-world.apps.nonprod.antoniostacos.glueopshosted.com
+In the template file, you'll need to update the value `REPLACE_THIS_VALUE` with your `apps` cluster domain.
+Let's assume your cluster domain is "apps.nonprod.antoniostacos.glueopshosted.com".
+Replace the value with something like: `hello-world.apps.nonprod.antoniostacos.glueopshosted.com`.
+Save the file and commit it to the repository.

+Within seconds, you should see the app running at: https://hello-world.apps.nonprod.antoniostacos.glueopshosted.com